Henty Gold Mine: History

 Operations began in the 1990s.
 Its orebody and viability was ascertained from earlier exploration in the area during the 1970s when the priority was for other forms of mineralization within the Mount Read Volcanic Belt.

 Henty lies within the mineral rich Mt.
 Read Volcanic Belt in Western Tasmania that hosts the Hellyer, Que River, Rosebery, Hercules and Mount Lyell base metal deposits.
 The eastern side of the belt is dominated by the Henty Fault which runs north-east for over 60 kilometres between Mount Charter and Mount Read.
 The Henty operation is based on a series of structurally complex high-grade zones of gold mineralisation that occur within a package of highly altered volcanic rock adjacent to the Henty Fault.

 The Henty Gold Mine was operated by Barrick Gold – currently the largest gold producing company in the world, which acquired the mine through the takeover of Placer Dome in 2006.
 The Henty mine was expected to close on or before November 2009, with subsequent rehabilitation, due to depletion of ore reserves.

 Henty Gold was acquired by Bendigo Mining mid-2009.
 Bendigo specialise in small scale operations and expect to extend the mine's life and also own the Kangaroo Flat Mine at Bendigo.
 The mine continued to operate under Bendigo, producing 43,178 ounces of gold in the 2009–10 financial year, after investing A$3.8 million into mining equipment for the mine.

 At stages of the mine's history, environmental monitoring studies were conducted on adjacent waterways.

-The Henty Gold Mine has produced about 1.3 million ounces of gold over a 16-year mine life.
+In January 2021, the mine was acquired by Catalyst Metals Ltd.